philliphungerford/ndarc-point-dashboard/notes.md

 ### 2020-09-08
 - Changed file names according to a convention
-- Created the 'summarise_data.R' script which is now a pre-requisite to run for the dashboard.
+- Created the 'prepare_data.R' script which is now a pre-requisite to run for the dashboard.
+- Completed preparation of data, just need to summarise medication diary data.

 ### 2020-09-02